ontolex/morph/index.md

 **trattaménto** s. m. [der. di *trattare*]

 To be able to not only encode this descriptive information but also possibly further specify it by expressing additional details, in OntoLex-Morph, word formation relations are reified in a dedicated class, [=word formation rule=].
-Since word formation relations are relations between different lexical entries, this class is defined as a subclass of the class introduced in the <i>vartrans</i> module of OntoLex for such relations -- namely, <a data-cite="ontolex">[=lexical relation=]</a>.
+Since word formation relations are relations between different lexical entries, this class is defined as a subclass of the class introduced in the <i>vartrans</i> module of OntoLex for such relations -- namely, <a href="https://ontolex.github.io/ontolex/specification.html#LexicalRelation">lexical relation</a>.
 As a consequence, vartrans properties are also used to link lexical entries to the relations holding between them: specifically, each word formation relation is linked through [=source=] to its base(s) and through [=target=] to the derivative.

 <div class="entity" about="morph:WordFormationRelation" typeof="owl:Class">